The wound is the place where the Light enters you.

 … wanting to start dating again or make new friends but there are fears holding you back that you don’t quite understand.

-We all have moments in our lives when we realize that how we’re living our lives is no longer working for us.
+We all have difficult periods in our lives where we feel worried, overwhelmed or sad.
+We may feel like we have no one to reach out to because we’re not sure who we can trust.
 We need help.
 We need support.
-We need a change, but we may not be sure exactly how to do that on our own.
+We want something to change, but we may not be sure exactly how to do that on our own.

 This is where therapy can help.

 Throughout our lives we can be forced to deal with many challenging circumstances.
 These circumstances can lead to strains in our daily functioning and relationships.
-Whether you are dealing with past trauma, grief, low confidence or overwhelming feelings, the opportunity to heal is always there.
+Whether you are dealing with anxiety, depression, past trauma, low confidence or overwhelming feelings, the opportunity to heal is always there.
 Your situation is never hopeless.
-My services are impactful for those who are wanting to understand who they are (their emotions, thought patterns, relationship patterns, behavioral patterns) and discover their true selves.
+My services are impactful for those who are wanting to understand the many layers of themselves (their emotions, thought patterns, relationship patterns, behavioral patterns) and, gradually, heal.

-Many of my clients come to me to work on:
+Many of my clients who are drawn to me come to work on:

 Anxiety: social anxiety, generalized anxiety, panic attacks.